followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseChart/7 Chart Elements/Series/Series.md

 ===========================================================================

 <!--shortDescription-->
-This section describes the fields and methods that can be used in code to manipulate the **Series** object.
+This section describes the **Series** object, which represents a series.
 <!--/shortDescription-->

 <!--fullDescription-->